Employers Recruiting and Hiring at Brandeis

 Explore jobs/internships that are posted on websites and gather information about positions or potential openings from networking and research.

-The most comprehensive list of positions is on an employer's website.
-Some employers also post positions on other sites to draw attention to them with specific audiences.
-These sites are good sources for openings and may lead you to organizations that you had not heard about but are a good fit for you.
+The most complete list of job openings is usually found on an employer’s own website.
+Some employers also post on other platforms to reach specific audiences.
+These sites can be great tools for discovering new opportunities, and you might come across organizations you hadn’t considered before that are a great fit for you.

 Expand All